Today’s article will be a special, long, detailed guide about how to take care of a beard and keep your facial hair

 In short, some reporters (not actual scientists) swabbed a couple of beards on the street and found that they had some of the same bacteria in them as do most toilet seats.

 Immediately articles were published about beards being as dirty like toilets, but what they cleverly left out was that these bacteria can be found practically everywhere because they were some of the most common bacteria were exposed to.

-After hearing news like this, it’s understandable why some men scrub and clean their beards, washing them daily.
-Sadly, this is one of the worst things you can do to your facial hair, as frequently shampooing the beard will strip away the natural oils needed for moisturizing and growing the beard.
+After hearing news like this, it’s understandable why some men scrub their facial hair and clean their beards, washing them daily.
+Sadly, this is one of the worst things you can do to your facial hair, as frequently shampooing the beard will strip away the natural oils needed for moisturizing the beard.

 And yes, you should definitely be using beard soaps and shampoos specifically to get the job done, as those will preserve the important natural sebum oils to some extent, compared to normal shampoos which are simply too powerful for the beard.